 Hard doesn’t mean impossible.

 Social media can aid you in search marketing and content marketing.
-Your company also absolutely needs a social media presence whether you use it for B2B sales lead gen or not.
+Your company also absolutely needs a social media presence whether you use it for B2B sales lead generation or not.

 If a lead stumbles upon your company’s site and sees no social links, they’ll probably move on to the competition.

-You only have so many hours in the day, but sales never sleep.
+You only have so many hours in the day, and your B2B sale doesn’t come easy.
 How do you keep up with the seemingly endless sales cycle when you can’t be at the office 24/7?

 Automation tools in the areas of sales and marketing can be your best friend.
 Marketing automation can schedule appointments for you, send emails (including follow-ups), post to social media and your blog, and sort your contacts list.

 This approach doesn’t have to be quite as hands-off as you would think.
 You can create automation workflows that respond according to customer behavior.